 - Add elegance and sophistication

-As examples of my photo styling, take a peek at these pages from Great Little Quilts, which I authored, and Quilts To Come Home To, by Darlene Zimmerman and Joy Hoffman for EZ Quilting/Wrights.
+As examples of my photo styling, take a peek at the pages on the left--Great Little Quilts, which I authored, and Quilts To Come Home To, by Darlene Zimmerman and Joy Hoffman for EZ Quilting/Wrights, which I edited.

 Marketing, PR, and Publicity